 '''

 Surname:

 Terry

 Parents:

 Patrick David,

-Sallv
+Sally

 Children:

 Kenneth David = Hajnalka Szabo,

 Helen Margaret Alice = John Livermore

 Grandparents:

 William David Terry (deceased) [ father of Patrick David ],

-Pep Terry,
+Pep Terry.

-John Fawcitt,
+John Fawcitt.

 Winifred Doreen Fawcitt [ mother of Sally ]

 Grandchildren:

 Kayd Aron Szabo [ son of Kenneth David ]

 1 small car 1 bagpipe

 1 house

 2 large cats

 '''

 Write a grammar to describe such a family, some of whose members may have passed on (deceased).
-Assume that the various sections can come in any order (so thate we are allowed to name the grandparents before the parents, for example).
-Make provision for various forms of name - for example O'Toole, McGregor, or Stacey-Ann.
+Assume that the various sections can come in any order (so that we are allowed to list the grandparents before the parents, for example).
+Make provision for various forms of name - for example O'Deare, Droutte-Strikken, MacKana.